Christmas shopping season is in full swing, but you might want to pump the brakes before you hit the mall.

 “My husband secretly switched out our electrical sockets with special ones he ordered online (through SmartHome), and installed himself when I wasn’t looking.
 These outlets can be programmed to come on and off via an app on my phone,” said professional organizer Seana Turner.

 Have some thrill seekers on your list?
-Bestry says to consider passes for hot-air balloon rides, rock climbing or zip lines.
+Bestry says to consider passes for hot-air balloon rides, swimming lessons, a water park, rock climbing or zip lines.
 Other options include a week of fantasy baseball camp, pre-paid rounds of golf or batting cage time.
+Remember, these options may be limited given the ongoing coronavirus situation.
+Keep that in mind when choosing an activity.

 “For the more casual adventurer, bowling, miniature golf or paintball can work equally well,” says Bestry.